 - The Life Of A Wanted Changeling: Bugze may be an unlucky, clumsy, and unskilled changeling, but threaten his daughter Nightshade and he's capable of delivering a Curb-Stomp Battle to anypony from platoons of Royal Guard to Princess Celestia herself

 - Escape From the Moon: In the sequel The Mare From the Moon, Discord is very protective of Fluttershy, and makes it very clear to Spliced that he knows of her past with experimental plagues and what will happen if she harms Fluttershy or anypony else in this world with them.

-- A Diplomatic Visit: Literally with Swift-Pad - the instant he hears somepony yelling angrily at the young filly he's talking to and sees her eyes widen in fear at their voice, he immediately steps between them to keep the filly safe.
+- Literally with Swift-Pad - the instant he hears somepony yelling angrily at the young filly he's talking to and sees her eyes widen in fear at their voice, he immediately steps between them to keep the filly safe.
 Even when said filly is Diamond Tiara and the one yelling is her own mother, it's the way of his people to protect children.